Hornbill-Docs/esp-config/esp-config/customize/customer-portal/configure-custom-domain.md

 ## Current Limitations
 - Only a single custom domain is supported for your customer portal.
 - Hornbill does not have any ability to host or manage your SSL certificates, you either need to host these yourself or use a front end network provider like Cloudflare for that.
-- Hornbills origin servers are not designed for high traffic volumes for direct traffic serving, if we detect that type of traffic we may well block it, these servers are specifically for use Origin duties only, and should be used for the sole purpose of acting as the origin source for front end content delivery networks or caching proxy servers.
+- Hornbill's origin servers are not designed for high traffic volumes for direct traffic serving, if we detect that type of traffic we may well block it, these servers are specifically for use Origin duties only, and should be used for the sole purpose of acting as the origin source for front end content delivery networks or caching proxy servers.

 ## Troubleshooting

 As mentioned above, it is beyond the scope of Hornbill's normal support services or expertise to provide technical support or assistance with troubleshooting your custom domain configuration.
-This is because most of the configuration effort goes into systems that are completely outside of Hornbill and these external systems can be configured in many different ways, using many different software tools, packages and services, and much of the configuration in these areas are generally dictated by your own companies security and web hosting policies and practices.
+This is because most of the configuration effort goes into systems that are completely outside of Hornbill and these external systems can be configured in many different ways, using many different software tools, packages and services, and much of the configuration in these areas are generally dictated by your own company's security and web hosting policies and practices.
 It is incredibly important that you have the support of your people/team/experts in planning and configuring a custom domain name for the Hornbill Customer Portal.

 Hornbill does have specialist expert services capabilities, but we have limited resources and charge for these services.
 So if you really do need Hornbill to get involved and assist you in configuring this, we can do that, but it will be chargeable work, and will likely involve subject matter experts that do not sit within our support or expert services teams.
 Contact us if you need help.
 Otherwise, we have aimed to set out everything you/your experts need to know in order to configure this successfully.